-When kids know their toys are limited, they invest the time and care into the ones they have.
-They won’t waste art supplies knowing how few they have left, or mishandle a truck if it’s the only one in the house.
-Less toys are more precious, which brings me to…
+With fewer toys, kids invest the time and care into the ones they have.
+They won’t waste crafts and art supplies knowing they only have one set of paints, or mishandle a truck if he won’t get a replacement any time soon.

-I love how my four-year-old has a few special stuffed animals.
-Any more than that can diminish the special bond he has with them.
-Given too many stuffed animals, he wouldn’t develop deep attachments at all.
+Fewer toys are more precious, with more chances for him to feel gratitude for the ones he owns.
+Any more than a few special stuffed animals, for instance, can diminish the special bond he has with them.
+Given too many and he wouldn’t develop deep attachments to them.

 Giving too many toys isn’t the only way to spoil kids, but it can lead to entitlement.
 We create the norm in their lives and set the standards for what they should expect.
 If we present them with 10 gifts for the holidays, it’s natural they’re upset if they receive five the next.

-Rewarding kids’ good deeds with toys tells them that satisfaction is in material items.
-Rewards don’t have to involve a trip to the toy store.
-A simple praise, a hug, or spending time with each other would make many kids happy.
+Rewarding your child’s good deeds with toys sends the message that satisfaction is in material items.
+Rewards don’t have to involve yet another new toy ordered online, whose novelty will only wear off soon.
+A simple praise, a hug, or spending time with each other would make her happy.

-By not emphasizing toys as the ultimate reward, kids find value in other ways.
-They can play with their current toys or other household items, play games and hang out with loved ones.
+By not emphasizing toys as the ultimate reward, you’ll teach her to find value in other ways.
+She can play with their current toys or other household items, play games, and hang out with loved ones.

 “Too much” or “too little” is relative.
-What seems like enough for me can be over-the-top for some, just as our toys seem is likely a small collection compared to others’.
+What seems like enough for me can be over-the-top for some, just as our toys can be a small collection compared to others’.

-Above all, we don’t place too much focus on gifts and toys.
-They’re tools to having fun, learning, and spending time with others—not a mountain of stuff long forgotten about.
+All that to say, try not to place too much focus on gifts and toys.
+They’re tools to have fun, learn, and spend time with others—not a closet of stuff that will be long forgotten.

-- How to React when Your Child Makes a Mistake
+- How to Respond when Your Child Makes a Mistake